magicbug/Cloudlog/README.md

 # Cloudlog

-Cloudlog is a self-hosted PHP application, which allows you to log your amateur radio contacts anywhere all you need is a web browser and active internet connection.
+Cloudlog is a self-hosted PHP application that allows you to log your amateur radio contacts anywhere.
+All you need is a web browser and active internet connection.

 Website: [http://www.cloudlog.co.uk](http://www.cloudlog.co.uk)